Skip to main content

 Create your first memory to verify everything works

-Test ACE by creating your first issue.
-With the server running, execute:
+Test ACE by tracking an issue.
+With the server running, your AI (or you) can execute:

-You should receive a JSON response with your created issue:
+You should receive a JSON response with the created issue:

 Production Authentication